From Paris: Versailles Full-Day Trip by Train

 Exploring the Palace

 Your guided tour of Versailles’s State Apartments is about two hours long.
-You’ll get to see the stunning Hall of Mirrors, famously used for grand ceremonies, where the glittering chandeliers and gold accents are truly breathtaking.
+You’ll get to see the stunning Hall of Mirrors, famously used for grand ceremonies, where the glittering chandeliers and gold accents are breathtaking.
 The tour also covers the royal bedrooms, chapels, and the private chambers of Louis XIV, Marie Antoinette, and others.

-Many reviews highlight how knowledgeable guides make all the difference: “Our guide was very knowledgeable and interesting to listen to,” says Heather from the US.
+Many reviews highlight how guides make all the difference: “Our guide was very knowledgeable and interesting to listen to,” says Heather from the US.
 This helps bring the rooms to life, sharing stories behind the lavish decor and the personalities who once inhabited these halls.

 Gardens and Fountains